harshitbadollacodes/chess_quiz/README.md

 - React⚛ + TypeScript😍
 - JWT Authentication🔐
-- Used bcrypt to store passwords securely on MongoDB
 - Clean and responsive layout
 - Select from different levels
 - Quiz result at the end